 Leila's Authentic Lebanese Cuisine

-Opened by a Lebanese-Estonian couple in 2018, Leila’s Authentic Lebanese Cuisine is tucked away on a quiet backstreet in District 6, near downtown.
-With Lebanese and Syrian cooks in the kitchen, Leila’s is indeed an authentic restaurant, using traditional recipes and spices—most plates are abundantly dressed in parsley, sumac, thyme, and lemon juice.
+Opened by a Lebanese-Estonian couple in 2018, Leila’s restaurant is tucked away on a quiet Budapest backstreet in District 6, near downtown.
+With Lebanese and Syrian cooks in the kitchen, Leila’s is indeed an authentic restaurant, using traditional recipes and spices — most plates are abundantly dressed in parsley, sumac, thyme, and lemon juice.